ultravideo/uvgVPCCenc/README.md

 For the best visual quality, at the expense of slower encoding and higher bitrate:

 - Set `presetName=slow`.
-- Use low QP values, e.g., `rate=16-22-2`.
+- Use low QP values, e.g., `rate=16-22-2` (down to `rate=1-1-2`).
-- For best quality with lossy encoding, use `rate=1-1-2`.

 - Enable lossless video encoding:
   - `geometryEncodingIsLossless=true`
   - `attributeEncodingIsLossless=true`

-Notice that full V-PCC lossless is not supported (some 3D points may still be lost due to 2D projection).
+Notice that full V-PCC lossless is not supported (some 3D points will still be lost due to 2D projection).

 #### Achieving High Encoding Speed (High FPS)